friendly-bits/geoblocker-bash/README.md

 1) Download the latest realease: https://github.com/blunderful-scripts/geoblocker_bash/releases
 2) Install prerequisites.
 On Debian and derivatives run: sudo apt install ipset jq wget
-3) Download *all* scripts in this collection into the same folder
+3) Download *all* scripts in this suite into the same folder
 4) run "sudo bash geoblocker_bash-install -c [country_code]"

  To uninstall: